What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 By Dov Goldberg

 If you're starting a charity or nonprofit in Canada, one of the first steps is choosing a name.
-But before you can use that name officially, you need to make sure no one else is already using it.
-That’s where a NUANS Name Search Report comes in.
+But depending on how you incorporate and where, you may need to make sure no one else is already using that name.
+That's where a NUANS Name Search Report comes in.

-A NUANS report helps us confirm that our charity’s name is available and protects us from legal problems during registration.
+A NUANS report is required for charities and nonprofits that incorporate federally or in certain provinces, including Ontario, Alberta, New Brunswick, and Prince Edward Island.
+It helps confirm that your charity's name is available and protects you from legal problems during registration.

-If our name is too close to another, the government can reject our application.
-The NUANS search also gives us a reservation number, holding the name for us while we complete our incorporation.
+The report compares your proposed name against existing business names, trademarks, and nonprofit titles.
+If your name is too close to another, the government can reject your application.
+The NUANS search also gives you a reservation number, holding the name while you complete your incorporation.

-By understanding the role of a NUANS report, we can avoid delays and issues when setting up our charity.
+By understanding when and why a NUANS report is needed, you can avoid delays and issues when setting up your charity.

 What Is a NUANS Name Search Report?